thethunderturner/filament/packages/schemas/docs/02-layout/03-fieldset.md

 ## Uncontained Fieldset

-If may remove the border around the fieldset using:
+You may remove the border around the fieldset using:
 ```php
 use Filament\Schemas\Components\Fieldset;